Dissecting the Phase Space Snail Shell: summary

-We thank Jerry Sellwood, Victor Debattista, Martin Smith and Chao Liu for helpful suggestions and discussions.
-The research presented here is partially supported by the National Key R\&D Program of China under grant no. 2018YFA0404501, by the National Natural Science Foundation of China under grant nos.
-11773052, 11333003, 11761131016, and by a China-Chile joint grant from CASSACA.
+We thank the referee for helpful comments to improve quality of the paper.
+We also want to thank Jerry Sellwood, Victor Debattista, Martin Smith and Chao Liu for helpful suggestions and discussions.
+The research presented here is partially supported by the National Key R\&D Program of China under grant No. 2018YFA0404501; by the National Natural Science Foundation of China under grant Nos.
+11773052, 11761131016, 11333003; and by the ``111'' Project of the Ministry of Education.
 ZYL is supported by the Youth Innovation Promotion Association, and the Key Lab of Computational Astrophysics, Chinese Academy of Sciences.
-J.S. acknowledges support from a {\it Newton Advanced Fellowship} awarded by the Royal Society and the Newton Fund, and from the CAS/SAFEA International Partnership Program for Creative Research Teams.
+J.S. acknowledges support from a {\it Newton Advanced Fellowship} awarded by the Royal Society and the Newton Fund.
+The paper was completed at KITP, which is supported in part by NSF grant PHY-1748958.
 This work made use of the facilities of the Center for High Performance Computing at Shanghai Astronomical Observatory.

 This work has made use of data from the European Space Agency (ESA) mission Gaia (http://www.cosmos.esa.int/gaia), processed by the Gaia Data Processing and Analysis Consortium (DPAC, http://www.cosmos.esa.int/web/gaia/dpac/consortium).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.